reddy-j-harshith/VolunteerEdgeSim/README.md

 For a flexible testing environment and to see all functions, including memory usage performance in action, you can use the Jupyter notebook:

+Run all the cells in the notebook to check the simulation's behavior and output.
+You can adjust functions or add new features such as mobility functions or additional resources like Autonomous Unmanned Systems directly within the notebook.

-###  Using the Main Script
+Using the Main Script

-After customizing the simulation to your liking in the notebook, you can execute the main simulation script to run the simulation from the command line:**
+After customizing the simulation to your liking in the notebook, you can execute the main simulation script to run the simulation from the command line:

 ```bash
 python main.py